1 night at Twee Rivieren Rest Camp (accommodation only) | Kgalagadi Transfrontier Park, South Africa

 where you stay 2 nights at Augrabies Restcamp.
 The restcamp here is large, with a well-stocked shop, restaurant and three swimming pools, a petrol station and 59 en-suite self-catering chalets.
 This starkly beautiful semi-desert park is home to at least 46 mammal species including klipspringers, gemsbok, Hartmann’s mountain zebra and giraffe.
 There are also black-backed jackals, caracals, bat-eared foxes and leopards.
 It’s also a good park for bird watching.

-After a full leisurely day in Cape Town, drive to the airport in the late afternoon where you will leave your hire car in good time to check in for your scheduled overnight flight back to the UK
+There may be time for a short walk before driving back to Upington where you will leave your hire car in good time to check in for your onward flight.